 C. The Central Permit Center shall not accept a petition to change the zoning of the same lot or parcel of ground, whether in the same or different ownership, more often than once a year.

-D. The regular Zoning and Planning Committee shall be on a Wednesday, at least 30 days following the Plan Commission hearing.
+D. The regular Zoning and Planning Committee shall be at least 30 days following the Plan Commission hearing.

 E. All deferments on zoning matters must be to a date certain.

 F. One deferment until the next scheduled Zoning & Planning Committee meeting may be granted to either the proponents, their attorney or agent, or to the opponents, their attorney or agent for time in which to prepare the case.
 It is not intended to grant one such deferment for the proponents and one such deferment for the opponents.